re-mouse/ReDI/Readme.md

 ## Purpose
 1. The ReDI framework aims to simplify dependency management within your projects.
 By encapsulating dependencies in modules, it allows you to create reusable libraries and easily set up test environments.
 With just a few lines of code, you can manage complex dependency graphs.
 2. As it target at .NETStandard 2.1, it can be used in Unity and .NET solutions.
 You can create architecture with shared libraries and use same dependencies beetwen them
+## Future
+Codebase contain only ~500 lines, so i will try not to increase it, and my goal is to keep that minimal API, but maybe add some binding features, like factories

 ## Compatability
-It works well with unity, as it targets at .net standard 2.1.
+It works well almost with unity, as it targets at .net standard 2.1, also it compatible with AOT .NET applications

 ## Quickstart
 ### Install